open/close all folders

 - Meaningful Name: Corale is one letter away from "coral"; the Hylotl are an undersea race.

 Succinctly described as a race of "interstellar gas-bag people", the Novakids are a bit of an oddity in the galaxy.
 Despite being on average even more intelligent than the Apex, their forgetful and easily-distracted nature results in a culture almost as stagnant as that of the Glitch.
-The Novakids have no known settlements, no recorded history of any sort, and even the best xenobiologists have little clue how their bodies work - being made entirely of solid star material save for a metallic 'brand' in the center of their faces.
+The Novakids have no charted settlements, no recorded history of any sort, and even the best xenobiologists have little clue how their bodies work - being made entirely of star material save for a metallic brand in the center of their faces.
 Most Novakids wander the stars aimlessly, doing mercenary work or odd-jobs for the 'fleshy' races, and never settle down in one place for very long.

 - Attention Deficit...
 Ooh, Shiny!: One of their defining traits, and the reason why they are so backwards culturally and technologically.
 The Novakids have the intelligence of Sufficiently Advanced Aliens, but have such short memories and attention spans that they're stuck in an endless cycle of re-inventing hyper advanced tech and never bothering to write it down.